sassoftware/viya4-monitoring-kubernetes/samples/tls/logging/README.md

 ## Overview

-This sample demonstrates how to deploy logging components with TLS enabled for connections to Kibana.
+This sample demonstrates how to deploy logging components with TLS enabled.

-All logging components use TLS for connections between components within the cluster.
+All communication within the cluster between the logging components takes place through TLS-enabled connections.

+The `TLS_ENABLE` environment variable controls whether connections from the user to Kibana use TLS.

 ## Using This Sample